14 Fascinating Facts About Kurt Vonnegut

-11. Thanks to Cat’s Cradle, Kurt Vonnegut finally got his master’s degree.
+12. Thanks to Cat’s Cradle, Vonnegut finally got his master’s degree.

 While studying anthropology as a young man at the University of Chicago, Vonnegut wrote his graduate thesis comparing 19th-century Cubist painters to Native American artists.
 Vonnegut later explained that the faculty rejected his dissertation, and he dropped out of his master’s program there: “I left Chicago without writing a dissertation—and without a degree.
 All my ideas for dissertations had been rejected, and I was broke, so I took a job as a P.R. man for General Electric in Schenectady.”
 But the quality of his novel Cat’s Cradle, published in 1963, persuaded University of Chicago faculty to accept the novel as his dissertation.
 So 20 years after he dropped out, Vonnegut finally earned his master’s degree in anthropology.

-Located in his birthplace of Indianapolis, The Kurt Vonnegut Museum and Library honors the writer’s achievements and keeps his legacy alive.
-Opened in 2010, the library displays signed copies of Vonnegut’s books as well as early rejection letters.
+Located in his birthplace of Indianapolis and opened in 2010, the Kurt Vonnegut Museum and Library honors the writer’s achievements and keeps his legacy alive.
+The library displays signed copies of Vonnegut’s books as well as early rejection letters.
 Visitors can also see his drawings, examine family photos, and view his typewriter, cigarettes, and Purple Heart.
 The library works to fight censorship, a cause that Vonnegut strongly believed in, by giving free copies of Slaughterhouse-Five to students whose schools have banned the book.
 So it goes.